John DiJulius, author of The Relationship Economy

 Top 3 Takeaways from this Interview

-- Build a culture internally that creates emotional connection with your employees with each other.
+- Build a culture internally that creates an emotional connection with your employees with each other.

-- Create relationship built in training for new and existing employees because they don’t just have it and it can be taught, and if you don’t teach it, it can be translated into actions, and it’s gonna be cold transactions instead of warm interactions that build loyalty.
+- Create a relationship built-in training for new and existing employees because they don’t just have it and it can be taught, and if you don’t teach it, it can be translated into actions, and it’s gonna be cold transactions instead of warm interactions that build loyalty.

-- The art of building relationship has five keys to it: authenticity, insatiable curiosity, incredible empathy, one must love people and must be a great listener.
+- The art of building relationships has five keys it: authenticity, insatiable curiosity, incredible empathy, one must love people and must be a great listener.

 Read the Show Notes from this Episode